EasyAce-Edu/assignment/README.md

 We don't really use Backbone.js at EasyAce, but it's simple, light weight, easy to learn, and has the basic tools/features of a front-end MV* framework.
 If you can use Backbone.js, learning a more complicated, full flavor framework becomes much easier.

 ### Requirements
+- You must use Backbone.js as the framework to build your single page web app
+- You must use UW Open Data API as the only data source (If you don't have an API key, create one)
+- You must use Backbone's Collection and Model to communicate with UW Open Data API (e.g. no direct jQuery Ajax calls)

 ### Resources